The Ultimate Minimalist Lifestyle Guide To Excel At Everyday Life

 Start by identifying the areas of your physical space that feel cluttered or overwhelming.
 It could be your home, workspace, or even your car.

-Recognize the items that are no longer serving a purpose or bringing you joy.
+Recognize the items that no longer serve a purpose or bring you joy.

 Analyzing your possessions